Azure-Samples/resource-manager-ruby-template-deployment/README.md

 3. The `destroy` method simply deletes the resource group thus deleting all of the resources within that group.

-Each of thse methods use the `Azure::ARM::Resources::ResourceManagementClient` class, which resides within the [azure_mgmt_resources][azure_mgmt_resources] gem ([see the rdocs docs here][rdocs_mgmt_resources]).
+Each of these methods use the `Azure::ARM::Resources::ResourceManagementClient` class, which resides within the [azure_mgmt_resources][azure_mgmt_resources] gem ([see the rdocs docs here][rdocs_mgmt_resources]).

 After the script runs, you should see something like the following in your output: